-For centuries, expectant parents had to wait until the moment of birth to learn the sex of their babies.
-Of course there have always been old wives’ tales and superstitions about figuring out baby gender – but thanks to the wonders of modern technology, moms and dads these days are able to find out a baby’s gender with ultrasound months before delivery.
-This is most commonly done between the 18th and 26th weeks of the pregnancy, but some newer ultrasound technology can determine the baby’s gender as early as 12 or 13 weeks.
+For centuries, expectant parents had to wait until the moment of giving birth to learn the sex of their babies.
+Of course, there have always been old wives’ tales and superstitions about figuring out baby sex, but thanks to the wonders of modern technology, moms and dads these days are able to find out a baby’s sex with ultrasound months before delivery.
+This is most commonly done between weeks 18 and 26 of the pregnancy, but some newer ultrasound technology can determine the baby’s sex as early as 12 or 13 weeks.

 Should You Find out Your Baby’s Gender with Ultrasound?

 Having an ultrasound to find out your baby’s gender is a fairly straightforward and safe procedure, and many expectant parents want to know this before the baby is born, some even like to have a gender reveal party.
 That way, they can settle on a name for the baby and start decorating the nursery for either a girl or a boy.
 Baby shower gift choices are also simpler this way.
 Some people feel this might also strengthen the bond with the baby, who now has a specific identity.

 At the same time, there are couples who want to wait and choose not to find out the baby’s gender until the moment of birth.
 They want the discovery of whether the baby is a boy or a girl to be a surprise.
 The suspense can make pregnancy, labor and delivery more exciting.
 The nursery can be decorated in neutral colors, and there’s plenty of time once the baby has arrived to buy gender-specific clothing.
 In these cases, if ultrasound or other procedures which can determine the baby’s gender are performed during the pregnancy, those results aren’t shared with the parents-to-be – but sometimes just knowing that someone else knows their baby’s gender is enough to convince parents to find out for themselves!